Last updated: February 2, 2026

 Here are some quick answers to the most common questions:

-It’s a trend-following momentum indicator used in forex to measure the strength, direction, and strength of the current trend, as well as the overall market sentiment
+It’s a trend-following momentum indicator used in forex to measure the momentum, direction, and strength of the current trend, as well as the overall market sentiment

 No indicator is 100% accurate.
 You only trust a signal when it confirms what you are already seeing in the overall trend.
 Used alone, it is not reliable.